alfiyahqz/dictionaryapps/README.md

 Check out the application <a href="https://youtu.be/_wuJfxvm6e8">demo</a>!

 <br>
-KamusDB SQL are available at Playstore!
-Install in <a href="https://play.google.com/store/apps/details?id=com.alfiyah.dictionaryapps">here</a>!
+KamusDB SQL are available at Playstore, install it <a href="https://play.google.com/store/apps/details?id=com.alfiyah.dictionaryapps">here</a>!